department-of-veterans-affairs/va.gov-cms/READMES/environments.md

 The *WEB* instance of an environment is rebuilt when any of the following actions take place in the *CMS*:

-- Alert content is created or updated.
+- Facility Alert or Individual Facility Operating Status is created or updated.
 - The "Rebuild WEB" button is pressed.
 - @TODO: Document all current build triggers.